al82023/CoVAnalysis/notebooks/Assignment09.md

 1. Copy kmercount function from Assignment04 into bioinformatics package

 2. Modify it so that it takes 2 arguments - a sequence and an integer (k), and returns all of the unique kmers of length k.
 Do not keep kmers with ambiguous bases (anything other than A, T, G, or C).

+## Comparing unique kmers

+1. Add a function to your bioinformatics package that takes two kmer sets and calculates the distance between them.